-Now that the students have flown the mission at the Expedition Center, it is time to follow up the pre-mission Job Interview with a simulation in which the client returns to the Career Counselor for an on-the-job performance review.
+After the flight in the Expedition Center, students may follow up the pre-mission Job Interview with a simulation in which the client returns to the Career Counselor for an on-the-job performance review.

 The Scenario

 In the past, people chose an occupation for life.
 Today, career counselors are advising us not to be surprised when we find ourselves changing jobs and occupations several times during a career.
 This means that it will become very important to be flexible and to know our strengths so we can prepare for the future.
 This Performance Review will help the student reflect on the Expedition experience and how it has affected their skills, attitudes, and interests in math, science, and technology.